 The social media marketplace is immensely popular among Facebook users.
 People visit it to buy things they need, such as household items, gardening tools, car parts, etc. So, this is a perfect opportunity for online sellers to participate in this highly active market while also selling or dropshipping on Facebook.
 It is just an untapped goldmine with huge profit potential.

-So now, when you know why you should sell on Facebook Marketplace, let us look at the selling process.
+So now, that you know why you should sell on Facebook Marketplace, let us look at the selling process.

 How to List with Facebook Marketplace Shipping

-While shipping a product to a customer is the final point and the main topic of this guide, we will discuss all the aspects and nuances involved.
+While Facebook Marketplace shipping is the final point and the main topic of this guide, we will discuss all the aspects and nuances involved.
 We can divide the whole process of listing and selling a product on Facebook Marketplace into three main steps: